 I will be forever grateful to have spent this last year with him.
 My folks came down (from North Carolina) last November to spend the winter with me, but my Mom ended up having open heart surgery in February so they’ve been here all this time as she has been recovering.
 I would’ve been more than devastated if he had died so many miles away from me.

 During this past year, I’ve had the privilege of learning more about my Dad, his childhood and his life.
 I’ll miss the dinnertime conversations and all the opportunities I had to ask questions.
-I’ll miss taking him to Costco where he loved to sit in the food court and eat a few hotdogs.
+I’ll miss taking him to Costco where he loved to sit in the food court, watch people and eat hot-dogs while I shopped.
 I’ll miss taking him to Rick’s Flattop Shop for his haircuts, where he so enjoyed talking about the good ol’ days with the barber.

 I’ll really miss him greeting me each morning.
 He’d come out of his room every day saying “Good morning, good morning, good morning!”
 I’d say “Hi Dad” and he’d say “Hi Dupe.”
 All of my life, since I was a baby, he’s called me Dupey.
 I’m sad that I’ll never hear him call me that again.